Jontata/PFO-2024/README.md

 # Practical Financial Optimization Project 2024

-A project in investment Planning and optimization.
+A project in investment planning and optimization.